protofire/chainlink-external-adapter-example/README.md

   - Deploy `TestPacked.sol` from `contract` directory on Kovan testnet
   - Save its address

-#### 3. Deploy External Adaptor function
+#### 3. Deploy External Adapter function

-  - Follow the steps from https://chainlinkadapters.com/guides/run-external-adapter-on-gcp for deploying the `external-adaptor` as a Cloud Function in GCP.
+  - Follow the steps from https://chainlinkadapters.com/guides/run-external-adapter-on-gcp for deploying the `external-adapter` as a Cloud Function in GCP.

-#### 4. Create bridge for the External Adaptor
+#### 4. Create bridge for the External Adapter

   Reference docs: https://docs.chain.link/docs/node-operators